 The PDA clearly defines what discrimination is, but what does it look like in real life?
 Here are five common examples:

-- Not hiring a pregnant woman.
+- Not hiring someone who is pregnant.
 If an employer doesn’t hire you or consider you for a role because you are pregnant or they believe you may become pregnant, that is illegal.
 The law forbids employers from turning away qualified candidates because they don’t want interruptions in workflow, or based on assumptions of how the candidate will behave during pregnancy and after childbirth.

 - Firing a pregnant employee.
 It doesn’t matter if your manager fires you because he doesn’t believe you can still do your job or because he’s concerned about your health and safety.
 The law makes it clear that this is unfair and illegal either way.

 - Reducing pregnancy-related medical leave.
 If you have physical limitations due to your pregnancy and require time off, your employer is required to extend the same rights and privileges to you as he would to any other employee.
-Proper treatment is generally dictated by an organization’s sick leave, temporary disability leave, and other related policies.
+Proper treatment is generally dictated by an organization’s sick leave, temporary disability leave, and other related policies, but the PWFA also requires covered employers to provide reasonable accommodations to pregnant employees.

 - Harassing or firing an employee for pumping breast milk.
-The Affordable Care Act requires most employers with more than 50 employees to give female employees breaks to pump breast milk in a safe, private place aside from the restroom.
+The Affordable Care Act requires most employers with more than 50 employees to provide breaks to pump breast milk in a safe, private place aside from the restroom.
 The only exception here is for employers with fewer than 50 employees, who can prove providing such accommodation would be an “undue hardship” for the company.

 - Punishing employees who file pregnancy discrimination complaints.
 The EEOC reports that this is actually the most common form of pregnancy discrimination.
 If you are harassed, demoted, or fired because you’ve filed a complaint, this is 100% illegal.